drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 This Nginx config has two parts - 1) an upstream (our app farm) and 2) the configuration to act as a proxy between the user and our app farm.
 Let's look at the upstream config.

-Before we explain what we did for the upstream, let's look at a normal, non-templated config.
+Before we explain what we did for the upstream, let's look at a normal, non-templated upstream.
 ~~~~
 upstream hard-coded {
   server 10.10.10.1